rickaa/rand/rand/content/posts/python_mamba_pip_tools.md

 ERROR: No matching distribution found for torch==1.7.1+cpu
 ```

 It can't find the appropriate version.
-The solution for this is using the `--find-link` flag.
+The solution for this is using the `--find-links` flag.

 Thanks to [this Stack Overflow answer](https://stackoverflow.com/a/61742742) I learned how to specify that inside a `requirements.txt/.in` file: